 - Two-wheeled plug-in electric vehicle credit.

-At some point, lawmakers may swoop in and extend some or all of these tax breaks once again as they have in the past.
-They sometimes even make the extensions retroactive, so the tax breaks list above could still be available for the 2022 tax year.
+At some point, lawmakers may swoop in and extend some or all of the remaining expired tax breaks once again as they have in the past.
+They sometimes even make the extensions retroactive, so the tax breaks list above could still be available for the 2022 tax year like the tax credits extended by the Inflation Reduction Act.
 We'll just have to wait and see what Congress decides to do with these "tax extender" deductions and credits – stay tuned for future developments.

 If you're self-employed, there are a couple of 2022 tax law changes that could impact your bottom line.
 First, a key dollar threshold on the 20% deduction for pass-through income was increased for 2022.
 Self-employed people (along with owners of LLCs, S corporations and other pass-through entities) can deduct 20% of their qualified business income, subject to limitations for individuals with taxable incomes in excess of $340,100 for joint filers and $170,050 for others ($329,800 and $164,900, respectively, for 2021).